aaronvark/VRPhysicsGame/README.md

 ## Implementing Scoring
 To implement scoring I added an <i>EventManager</i>, as a static class where events could be triggered globally.
 This contains an event for when a player scores, which only the Host registers itself to.

-The ''Goal'' class is attached to BoxColliders that are only present in the Host scene, and when a cube enter this (a layer was added to make sure nothing else was registered), its ''authority index'' is compared to the goal's player index.
+The <i>Goal</i> class is attached to BoxColliders that are only present in the Host scene, and when a cube enter this (a layer was added to make sure nothing else was registered), its <i>authority index</i> is compared to the goal's player index.
 This is quite simple, because:
 * The authority index (0 = nobody, 1-4 = playerId 0-3) is "who handled the cube last"
-* The goal's playerId is ''scene static'', meaning that player0 (server) always stands on the Blue spot, player1 (a client) always stands on the Red spot, etc.
+* The goal's playerId is <i>scene static</i>, meaning that player0 (server) always stands on the Blue spot, player1 (a client) always stands on the Red spot, etc.

 If the id's don't match (another player's cube entered this goal) a "scored" event is triggered with the two Id's as arguments (cube's id = sender, goal id = target), and a dump of the ScoreManager's score array for all players.